Kiffin Rockwell: In the Western Front

 At the outbreak of World War I, on August 3, 1914, Kiffin Rockwell offered his services to France by letter, which he wrote with his brother Paul, to the French Consul-General in New Orleans.
-James Norman Hall, the author of the "History of the Lafayette Flying Corps", suggested that Kiffin Yates Rockwell was the first American who saw military service with France during the beginning of World War I. Without waiting for a reply, the Rockwell brothers boarded SS St Paul, American Line in New York City and on August 7, 1914 departed for Europe, where they enlisted in the French Foreign Legion.
+James Norman Hall, the author of the "History of the Lafayette Flying Corps", suggested that Kiffin Yates Rockwell was the first American who saw military service with France after the beginning of World War I. Without waiting for a reply, the Rockwell brothers boarded SS St Paul, American Line in New York City and on August 7, 1914 departed for Europe, where they enlisted in the French Foreign Legion.

 Kiffin Rockwell was shot through the leg on May 9, 1915 when his unit, the 1st Foreign Legion Regiment charged La Targette, north of Arras.
 He spent six weeks in the hospital and when he left for Paris on convalescent leave, his leg was completely healed.
 While in Paris, he spent time with his brother, Paul, who was severely wounded in the winter of 1914–15 in the shoulder, earlier than Kiffin, and became unfit for active service.
 After recuperating, Paul was transferred to the Allied Press Mission of French Army Grand Headquarters and worked as a war correspondent with the Chicago Daily News.
 In his turn, Kiffin requested transfer from the trenches to France's air arm and was among the first Americans to be added to the infant fighter/pursuit squadron which would come to be known as the Lafayette Escadrille.
 The Escadrille Américaine (Escadrille N.124) was authorized by the French Air Department on March 21, 1916.
 Paul Rockwell became a publicist for the fledgling Lafayette Escadrille.

 On May 18, 1916, Rockwell, flying a Nieuport, attacked and shot down a German aircraft, a two-man observation plane, over the Alsace battlefield despite having troubles with the motor.
-Thus, he became the first American pilot to shoot down an enemy plane during the World War I. For this action he was awarded the Médaille militaire and the Croix de guerre.
+Thus, he became the first American pilot to shoot down an enemy plane during World War I. For this action he was awarded the Médaille militaire and the Croix de guerre.
 On May 26, 1916, during the defense of Verdun, Rockwell was wounded in the face during combat with an enemy airplane, however refused to stay in the hospital.